rshepherd/intro-fp-scala/README.md

 I'll also introduce function composition, our most powerful technique for constructing programs from functions.

-Acknowledgments: Some content was origninally presented by Emily Chen from Meetup or taken from "FP in Scala" by Runar & Paul
+Acknowledgments: Some content was originally presented by Emily Chen from Meetup or taken from "FP in Scala" by Runar & Paul